USA / USD

 ISO 9001:2015: the latest version of the standard introduced the new high-level structure (Annex SL) and featured several new and modified requirements, most notably the concept of risk-based thinking.

-Based on the history of previous revisions, we can confidently expect that the next update will be published in the year 2026, followed by a three-year transition period during which both versions will remain in effect.
+Based on the history of previous revisions and recent developments, we can expect that the next update will be published in the year 2026 or 2027, followed by a three-year transition period during which both versions will remain in effect.

 The purpose of the survey taken in 2021 was not only to identify users' view on the current version of the standard but also to gather ideas as to what should change.
 The input of users and industry associations, as well as the discussions with other influential quality professionals has lead us to expect the following changes in ISO 9001:2026: